Shanmus4/Calevent/README.md

 - You must provide your own Gemini API key (see above).
 - No external server or backend is required—everything runs via Next.js API routes.
 - All calendar links (Google, Outlook, ICS) are generated client-side and never leave your browser.

+## Safety & Privacy
+- **Never commit your `.env` or any file containing API keys or secrets.**
+- All sensitive keys must be stored in `.env.local` (which is gitignored by default).
+- No user data is ever stored or transmitted to any server except the Gemini API (for event extraction).
+- All calendar links are generated on the client and never leave your browser.
+- Before pushing, always review your commit for accidental secrets or sensitive data.

+## GitHub Repo
+This project is now available at: [https://github.com/Shanmus4/Calevent](https://github.com/Shanmus4/Calevent)

 ## Styling
 - This project uses simple custom CSS for all styling (see `app/globals.css`).
 No Tailwind or CSS frameworks.